-- 1. In the main window, right-click an opened database/schema or right-click the selected tables/collections, and select Dump SQL File or Dump Script File -> Structure Only or Structure And Data. - 2.
+- 1. In the main window, control-click an opened database/schema or control-click the selected tables/collections, and select Dump SQL File or Dump Script File -> Structure Only or Structure + Data. - 2.
 Browse the save location and enter a file name. - 3.
 Click Save.